Saving 80,000 Gold in Another World for My Retirement: Manga

 A manga adaptation, illustrated by Keisuke Motoe, began serialization on Kodansha's Niconico-based Suiyōbi no Sirius manga service on June 14, 2017.
-As of October 2024, the series' individual chapters have been collected into thirteen tankōbon volumes.
+As of July 2026, the series' individual chapters have been collected into fifteen tankōbon volumes.

 In November 2018, Sol Press announced that they also licensed the manga adaptation for English publication.
 They released one volume in 2019.
 After Sol Press went defunct, Kodansha USA announced at San Diego Comic-Con 2022 that they also licensed the manga adaptation for English publication.